Trump Declares Victory Ahead Of Results From Key States

 The incumbent claimed that it was “clear” that he had won in Georgia and that his lead in the state could not be breached.
 The president also claimed to have won North Carolina.
 It's worth noting that the Associated Press hasn't called either state for any candidate yet.

-Trump pointed to a possible victory in Arizona and described his victory in Pennsylvania “by a tremendous amount of votes.”
+Trump pointed to a possible victory in Arizona and laid claim to a victory in Pennsylvania “by a tremendous amount of votes.”
 The AP is yet to call the state for any candidate yet, as well.

 Trump made allegations of electoral fraud in the speech, dubbing the delay in calling certain states “en embarrassment to our country.”